Parasports: Sports

 A wide range of sports have been adapted to be played by people with various disabilities, as well as several that are unique just to disabled athletes, such as goalball.
 Within each movement, different sports are practiced at different levels; for example, not all sports in the Paralympic movement are part of the Paralympic Games.
 In addition, many sports are practiced by persons with a disability outside the formal sports movements.

 Adapted sports help society learn about disability.
 They also can help remove some of the stigma associated with having a disability.

+Pickleball is expected to be included in the 2027 Invictus Games that are scheduled to be held in Birmingham, England.
+Carlisle-based Gaz Golightly, a military veteran and amputee, lobbied for inclusion of the sport after trying various wheelchair sports and deciding pickleball, which already had specialized rules for players in wheelchairs, was by far the most inclusive for wheelchair users.

 Training

 There is evidence to support that the use of inspiratory muscle training (IMT) as a training intervention can be implemented to increase the aerobic fitness, respiratory function, and overall quality of life in this population of athletes.
-Inspiratory Muscle Training in particular has been shown to improve respiratory muscle function and might help to reduce dyspnea on exertion.
+IMT in particular has been shown to improve respiratory muscle function and might help to reduce dyspnea on exertion.
 Long term physiological adaptations through prolonged training demonstrated within athletes with disabilities include increased respiratory volume, improved executive functions and increased reaction time among other benefits in relation to non athletes in the same age group.
+Although parasports seem to have a positive impact on the disabled athletes, the impact really can interlude with one another.
+Specific authors, like Marques and Alves, found that there are pros and cons to a parasport athlete's life.